shawnohare/hugo-tufte/README.md

 - `hideReadTime` boolean: if true, do not display the page's reading time estimate.
 When `meta` is set to true, `hideReadTime` takes greater precedence.
 - `math` boolean: if true, try to render the page's LaTeX code using MatheJax.
-- `meta` boolean: if true, display page meta-data author, date, categories provided these page parameters exist and are not overridden.
+- `meta` boolean: if true, display page metadata such as author, date, categories provided these page parameters exist and are not overridden.
 Content in the `/post` directory, (i.e., pages of type "post") ignore this parameter.
 - `toc` boolean: if true, display the table of contents for the page.